Cambrian Airways: History

-Cambrian was established on 25 April 1935 as Cambrian Air Services.
+The Welsh air carrier was established on 25 April 1935 as Cambrian Air Services Ltd..
 The airline's base was at Pengam Moors Airfield east of Cardiff.
 The first aircraft to be operated was a de Havilland DH.60 Moth, mainly to train pilots and fly tourists.
-With the outbreak of World War II, Cambrian stopped its activities.
+With the outbreak of World War II, Cambrian stopped its activities on 3 September 1939.

 Commencing on 1 January 1946 it was the first British airline to restart operations after the war, with a charter flight with an Auster Autocrat with a cargo of wire rope and an aircraft seat between Cardiff and Bristol.
-In 1948 Cambrian was flying in cooperation with BEA and used the de Havilland Dragon Rapide, the Autocrat and the Percival Proctor.
-During 1949 flights began between Birmingham and Jersey.
+Starting in May 1948 Cambrian was flying in cooperation with BEA and used the de Havilland Dragon Rapide, the Autocrat and the Percival Proctor.
+One year later own flights began between Birmingham and Jersey.
 During 1953, Cambrian took over Olley Air Service and Murray Chown Aviation and began services between Southampton to Dinard and Paris.
 This route was served with the de Havilland Dove and later with the Douglas DC-3.
-In 1956 the name changed to Cambrian Airways.
+On 23 May 1955 the corporate name changed to Cambrian Airways Ltd.

 By 1961, Cambrian was operating eight ex-BEA Douglas DC-3s.
-The service by the Vickers Viscount turboprop began on 20 February 1963 from Cardiff via Bristol to Dublin.
+Vickers Viscount turboprop entered service on 20 February 1963 from Cardiff via Bristol to Dublin.
 From 1964 the type was used on charter flights to Rimini, Palma, Nice, Valencia and Barcelona.
-In 1967 BEA took over Cambrian, although it continued as a separate airline.
+In 1967 BEA took over Cambrian, although it continued operations as a separate airline.
 The following year the last DC-3 was flown.
 Cambrian also operated jet BAC One-Elevens, used for charter flights and on the scheduled network.